This panel allows you to execute arbitrary files after installation. The details for the compilation are specified using the resource

 The XML file has the following format:

-Each <job> may have the following attributes an
+Each job may have an

 In addition to